John Burnside: Life and works

-Burnside's work is inspired by his engagement with nature, environment and deep ecology.
+Burnside's work was inspired by his engagement with nature, environment and deep ecology.
 His collection of short stories, Something Like Happy, was published in 2013.

-He is a Fellow of the Royal Society of Literature (elected in 1999) and in March 2016 was elected a Fellow of the Royal Society of Edinburgh, Scotland's National Academy for science and letters.
+Burnside was a Fellow of the Royal Society of Literature (elected in 1999) and in March 2016 was elected a Fellow of the Royal Society of Edinburgh, Scotland's National Academy for science and letters.

-He also lectures annually and oversees the judging of the writing prize at The Alpine Fellowship.
+He also lectured annually and oversaw the judging of the writing prize at the Alpine Fellowship.

+Burnside died after a short illness on 29 May 2024, at the age of 69.